This elaborate estate contains a stunning marble aviary, a sunken conservatory, and a magnificent music room with a two-story pipe organ.

 The outside grounds, too, boast an elegance that matches the manor’s interior.
 Lush gardens fill the manicured landscape, some of which even include greenhouses, ponds, and orchards.
 The whole property rests atop a cliff, which overlooks a wetland now overseen by Marian University.

 After Allison’s death in 1928, the mansion’s fate remained uncertain.
 It was eventually acquired by the Sisters of Saint Francis, who also founded Marian University.
-Allison Mansion is still part of the university and is open for public tours; it can also be rented for private events.
+Allison Mansion is still part of the university.
+It is now houses the Office of the President and the Office of Conferences and Events.
+It is NOT open for public tours.
+The Allison Mansion can be rented to host special events.